sitefinitysteve/vue-diff-text/README.md

 | `npm run build` | Build demo for production |
 | `npm run preview` | Preview built demo |

+## Migration from v0.0.1

+If you're upgrading from the original version:

+1. `TextDiff` is now `DiffWordsWithSpace` (but `TextDiff` still works for backward compatibility)
+2. All components now support an `options` prop
+3. You can now choose from 5 different diff strategies

 ## Dependencies

 - **vue** ^3.4.21 - Vue 3 framework